MITLibraries/transmogrifier/README.md

   -s, --source [alma|aspace|dspace|jpal|libguides|gismit|gisogm|researchdatabases|whoas|zenodo]
                                   Source records were harvested from, must
-                                  choose from list of options  [required] -r, --run-id TEXT               Identifier for Transmogrifier run.
-This can be used to group transformed records
+                                  choose from list of options  [required] -e, --exclusion-list-path TEXT  S3 or local path to exclusion list.
+  -r, --run-id TEXT               Identifier for Transmogrifier run.
+This can
+                                  be used to group transformed records
                                   produced by Transmogrifier, even if they